rutu111/Fetch-data-enegineering-project/README.txt

 ● What other components would you want to add to make this production ready?
 To make the application production-ready, consider adding:

-Logging: Implement centralized logging using tools like the ELK stack (Elasticsearch, Logstash, Kibana).
+Logging: Implement centralized logging using tools like the ELK stack (eg: Elasticsearch)

-Monitoring: Use Prometheus and Grafana for monitoring application metrics and alerting.
+Monitoring: Use tools for monitoring application metrics and alerting. eg: Grafana

 Error Handling: Implement robust error handling and retries for transient failures.